 - Support the social, emotional, and behavioral health of students

-- Design and implement academic and behavioral interventions
+- Design and implement academic and behavior interventions

-- Design and implement progress monitoring for academic and behavioral interventions
+- Design and implement progress monitoring for academic and behavior interventions

 - Support differentiated instruction

 - Promote positive, healthy, and safe classroom climates

 - Implement schoolwide prevention programs designed to promote positive school climates

 - Promote school policies and practices that increase school safety by reducing violence, bullying, and harassment